 1. Thickener Feed Flocculation

 The thickener is the heart of tailings management.
-PAM creates large, fast-settling flocs that increase thickener throughput and produce clear overflow for water recycling.
-Without PAM, iron ore thickeners operate at 30-50% of their design capacity because fine particles settle too slowly.
+Without PAM, iron ore thickeners run at 30-50% of design capacity because fine particles just won't settle fast enough.
+I've seen operations running their thickener at half-speed for years before someone finally optimized the flocculant program.

 The key to thickener performance is PAM addition point and mixing energy.
-Add PAM to the thickener feedwell with 5-10 seconds of gentle mixing — enough to disperse the polymer but not enough to break the forming flocs.
-Over-mixing is the most common cause of poor thickener performance with PAM.
+Add PAM to the thickener feedwell with 5-10 seconds of gentle mixing.
+Enough to disperse the polymer, not enough to break forming flocs.
+Over-mixing is the #1 cause of poor thickener performance — I've fixed more thickeners by reducing mixing energy than by changing PAM grade.

 2. Tailings Storage Facility (TSF) Management